-In May, a bill aimed at decriminalising abortion in NSW was voted down by the Legislative Council.
-A similar bill failed to pass in Queensland early in the year.
+In May 2017, a bill aimed at decriminalising abortion in NSW was voted down by the Legislative Council.
+A similar bill failed to pass in Queensland last year.
 This means that right now — in a country that prides itself on championing gender equality — a woman can still be prosecuted for exercising her reproductive rights in two out of eight Australian states and territories.

 Thanks to a set of ‘morality clauses’ from 19th-century English law, Australian women are left in a vulnerable state when it comes to legal rights and safe abortion access.
 Our politicians’ endorsement of such archaic laws may seem ludicrous, but a recent report published by nonprofit Equality Now shows anti-women laws are far from uncommon.